Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Shipping Logistics

-Chinese shipping logistics are the largest in Asia and have the most extensive network of shipping companies manufacturers can negotiate with.
-In countries like India, the shipping infrastructure is not nearly as developed.
+Chinese shipping logistics are the largest in Asia and have the most extensive network of shipping companies that manufacturers can negotiate with.
+In countries like India, the shipping infrastructure is significantly underdeveloped.
 As a result, you may be stuck with very few shipping options.
 The shipments can take 2x as long to arrive from Indian ports as they would from Chinese ports.
-If an average shipping time from Shanghai port is 20 days to reach the West Coast, it may take up to 40 days to reach the coast if it departs from Mumbai.
+If the average shipping time from Shanghai port to the West Coast is 20 days, it may take up to 40 days to reach the coast if the shipment departs from Mumbai.

 Higher Theft Risk

 Theft isn’t a significant problem in more advanced countries like South Korea or Vietnam.
 Still, it is a big issue in places like Bangladesh or Pakistan.
-Due to a lack of shipping infrastructure in many alternative countries, certain manufacturers report having shipping containers stolen or disappearing – never to be found again.
-Outsourcing outside China carries significant risks, especially if you outsource to lesser-developed countries.
+Due to a lack of shipping infrastructure in many alternative countries, certain manufacturers report that shipping containers are stolen or disappear, only to be lost and never found again.
+Outsourcing outside of China carries significant risks, especially when outsourcing to less-developed countries.
 You may have to assign security teams for your shipping.

 Difficult to search for Suppliers

-Sourcing in China is relatively easy, as they have services such as Alibaba and Global Sources.
+Sourcing in China is relatively easy, as the country offers services such as Alibaba and Global Sources.
 While no single alternative covers the world, many countries have a few similar websites.
-We compiled over 50+ Alibaba Alternatives // Best Sourcing Websites to Find Suppliers Outside China.
+We compiled over 50 Alibaba alternatives and best sourcing websites to Find Suppliers Outside of China.

 Top 5 Alternatives To China Sourcing and Manufacturing